shakefu/shakefu.github.io/dnd5e/initiative.md

 This is a variant on Group Initiative.

 Start with DM and players rolling Initiative.
 If at least half the players beat the DM's roll (using the highest NPC initiative), the players will go first, otherwise the DM/monsters go first.
-This is the "Initiative Contest".
+This is the **Initiative Contest**.

 Play always starts at the player to the left of the DM, or with DM, depending on who wins the Initiative Contest.
 Play always proceeds clockwise through the seated order.
-This is the "Table Order".
+This is the **Table Order**.

-If a player rolls a natural 20, or scores a 20 or above on their initiative, then that player will get a chance to move and use a bonus action before combat starts, which is called a "Reflex Round".
+If a player rolls a natural 20, or scores a 20 or above on their initiative, then that player will get a chance to move and use a bonus action before combat starts, which is called a **Reflex Round**.
 Players with a negative initiative score may still get a Reflex Round on a natural 20.

 If any of the NPCs have sufficient initiative scores that the DM's roll plus their score is above 20, they have a Reflex Round.